MindMancer1980/MindMancer1980/README.md

 - 💞️ I’m looking to collaborate on projects related to predictive modeling, chatbot development, and automation solutions.
 As a newbie, I’m eager to learn from others!

-- 📫 How to reach me: You can contact me here @GitHub.
+- 📫 How to reach me: You can contact me here @GitHub or @LinkedIn.

 - 😄 Pronouns: he/him